danjam/labops/roles/ubuntu_update/README.md

 ansible-playbook playbook.yml --tags "cleanup"
 ```

+## Handlers

+The role includes the following handlers:

+- `Check if reboot required`: Checks if a system reboot is required after package updates
+- `Reboot if required`: Executes the reboot when necessary (only runs if `auto_reboot` is enabled)

-## Integration with Telegram Notifications
+## Integration with Other Roles

+### Telegram Notifications

-The ubuntu_update role can be integrated with the telegram_notification role for status alerts:
+This role can be integrated with the telegram_notification role for status alerts:

 ```yaml
 - hosts: ubuntu